The Steve Scalise shooting has already become a political football

 None of that stopped some conservatives from concluding that Hodgkinson was aiming to injure Republicans specifically, and that he was driven by a liberal culture that glorifies violence against GOPers.

-Harlan Hill, a conservative pundit, tweeted this just after 9 am eastern time: "Events like today are EXACTLY why we took issue with NY elites glorifying the assassination of our President."
+Harlan Hill, a Trump-supporting pundit, tweeted this just after 9 am eastern time: "Events like today are EXACTLY why we took issue with NY elites glorifying the assassination of our President."
 Donald Trump Jr., the son of the president, retweeted Hill's comment -- adding "This."

 Hill's reference is to a controversial production of Shakespeare's "Julius Caesar" by the Delacorte Theater in Central Park.
 In it, the Caesar character bears a striking resemblance to Trump.
 Obviously, if you know history, Caesar is assassinated by his peers including his best friend Brutus.